THE TWILIT TEN:

 And then Booth dropped off Dalton and drove home to his beat up trailer located on the grounds of the Van Nuys drive-in and with, fittingly, at least one issue of SGT.
 FURY AND HIS HOWLING COMMANDOS lying around, a trailer guarded by his faithful pooch Brandy-played by Sayuri-a faithful and indomitable pitt bull who evoked the equally faithful and indomitable Hosehead-played by Buddy-in STRANGE BREW while Dalton practiced his lines for his latest guest appearance as a heavy on the Western tv series LANCER and Polanski and Tate roared out of their driveway in their car and off to a carefree and rockin’ partay at the Playboy Mansion to the tune of the allegorical and Terry Cashman, Gene Pistilli and TP West written Buchanan Brothers tune “Son Of A Lovin’ Man” (1969), ending Act One.

 Just as curiously, Act Two saw the Good Dalton play the black cowboy hat wearing and exuberantly “…Evil, sexy Hamlet” and Bad heavy Caleb DeCoteau on a fake studio Western town set opposite the pretty, perky and seriously focused brunette girl actor Trudi Fraser-played by Julia Butters-who evoked a kid SCC and resembled Jane March’s troubled and SCC resembling Rose Dexter in COLOR OF NIGHT.
-Significantly, while that was happening, the Bad and allegedly wife killing Booth played the Good guy at the fake Western town set at the Spahn Movie Ranch opposite the pretty, wacky, lost and confused brunette teen Manson family member Pussy Cat-played by Margaret Qaulley-and refused to leave until he had assured himself that the Manson family had not killed cranky ranch owner, George Spahn-played by Bruce Dern.
+Significantly, while that was happening, the Bad and allegedly wife killing Booth played the Good guy at the fake Western town set at the Spahn Movie Ranch opposite the pretty, wacky, lost and confused brunette teen Manson family member Pussy Cat-played by Margaret Qaulley-and refused to leave until he had assured himself that the Manson family had not killed cranky ranch owner, George Spahn-played by Dern.
 This act ended with both heroes succeeding in their quests.